cs-ucsp/cs-ucsp/README.md

 Then on the github project page, create a new Pull Request with the branch you created; We will make sure that the contribution is correct and merge it with the master branch.

+You can learn more about Pull Requests here: <https://help.github.com/articles/creating-a-pull-request>.